remix-run/remix/docs/tutorials/jokes.md

 ![Request headers showing the Cookie](/jokes-tutorial/img/cookie-header-on-request.png)

 So we can now check whether the user is authenticated on the server by reading that header to get the `userId` we had set into it.
-To test this out, let's fix the `/jokes/new` route by adding the `jokesterId` field to `prisma.joke.create` call.
+To test this out, let's fix the `/jokes/new` route by adding the `jokesterId` field to `db.joke.create` call.

 <docs-info>Remember to check [the docs](../api/remix#sessions) to learn how to get the session from the request</docs-info>